 The operation lasts for about one to two hours.
 Some surgeons have begun to make smaller incisions for shorter wound recovery time and a smaller scar.
-Also called minimally invasive surgery, it may take longer time compared to traditional hip replacement.
+Also called minimally invasive surgery, it may take a longer time compared to traditional hip replacement.

-Regardless of whether you opt for traditional or minimally invasive hip surgery, the basic procedure and the prosthetic components used are same.
+Regardless of whether you opt for traditional or minimally invasive hip surgery, the basic procedure and the prosthetic components used are the same.

 There are two types of hip replacement surgeries: